splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 Set up volume override on Android
 ----------------------------------------

-Depending on the version of Android you are using, it might be possible to set the sound & volume levels for notifications in two places for Splunk Observability Cloud for Mobile: in the general settings on your Android device and within Splunk Observability Cloud for Mobile.
+Depending on the version of Android you are using, it might be possible to set the sound and volume levels for notifications in two places for Splunk Observability Cloud for Mobile: in the general settings on your Android device and within Splunk Observability Cloud for Mobile.

-To set the volume override:
+To set the volume override follow these steps:

 #.
-Open the Splunk Observability Cloud for Mobile app on your phone.
+Open Splunk Observability Cloud for Mobile app on your phone.
 #.
 Select :guilabel:`Settings`, then go to the :guilabel:`Notifications` tab.
 #.
 Select :guilabel:`Incident Notifications`.
 #.
 In the :guilabel:`Triggered Incidents` section: